 - 4. In case of unforeseen circumstances, including long term illness and pregnancy, the employer and employee shall consult about the continuation or otherwise of the function based contract.
-In case of the function based contract being continued, the work to be performed will if necessary be reviewed.
-5. The following shall in any case be documented for the function based contract (for instance in the annual consultation report): - a. the work to be performed by the employee in relation to the scope of the employment; - b. the availability and presence of the employee; - c. the possibility of sabbatical leave in accordance with Article 4.16a. - 5.
-No longer applicable
+In case of the function based contract being continued, the work to be performed will if necessary be reviewed. - 5.
+The following shall in any case be documented for the function based contract (for instance in the annual consultation report): - the work to be performed by the employee in relation to the scope of the employment; - b. the availability and presence of the employee; - c. the possibility of sabbatical leave in accordance with Article 4.23.